Embankment

 Belvedere Road, SE1 Belvedere Road was laid out between 1814 and 1827 (South Bank)

-Brettenham House, WC2R Brettenham House is a block on Savoy Street (Aldwych)
+Brettenham House, WC2R Brettenham House is a block on Savoy Street (Charing Cross)

-Brydges Place, WC2N Brydges Place replaced Taylor’s Buildings in 1904 when the Colloseum was built (Westminster)
+Brydges Place, WC2N Brydges Place replaced Taylor’s Buildings in 1904 when the Colloseum was built (Charing Cross)

-Canada House, SW1Y Canada House is located on Trafalgar Square (Charing Cross)
+Canada House, SW1A Canada House is a Greek Revival building situated on Trafalgar Square (Charing Cross)

 Carting Lane, WC2R Carting Lane is thought to be named after the carts that brought goods to and from the wharf formerly located here.
 (Charing Cross)